 Here is the list of the top 11 bad shampoo ingredients you should avoid shampoo – and why.

 Sulfates are a common component of supermarket-grade shampoos.
 And one of the worst shampoo ingredients.
 They are potent detergents that, through a chemical reaction, take off all the residue from your scalp.
 But doing so, they also scrape off all the naturally present sebum and oils.
 In turn, this harsh rinse damages your hair, making it brittle and more prone to frizz, ultimately even leading to hair loss.

 Sulfate isn’t a single shampoo ingredient.
 It’s a category of detergents commonly used in many beauty products.
 The two most common ones, and at the same time, the ones you should avoid most, are:

 Ammonium Laureth Sulfate or Sodium Laureth Sulfate (SLES)

 This is the most common harmful sulfate found in shampoos.
 Its job is to rinse your hair of residues like dead cells, smog, and the like.
 Too bad it also strips your scalp of all the beneficial protective oils you need to keep your hair strong and shiny.

 Sodium Lauryl Sulfate (SLS)

 SLS works the same way as his brother SLES.
 But in addition, it’s the compound creating that nice lathering foam many of us love.
 Unfortunately, SLES is also the culprit behind possible toxic side effects in the body.

 What do sulfates do to colored hair?

-SLS and SLES can be particularly aggressive on color-treated and keratin-treated hair.
+SLS and SLES can be particularly aggressive on color-treated, keratin-treated hair, or even natuarally curly hair.
 That’s because, during hair coloring or a professional keratin treatment, your hair can become thinner and more brittle.
 This makes it become more prone to hair frizz and split ends.